-As a freelance writer with more than a decade of experience, I have written for Washingtonian, Texas Monthly, Mental Floss, World War II, Wilderness House Literary Review, and Virginia Living.
-My essay "Memory and Mythmaking" received honorable mention in the 30th annual Soul-Making Keats Literary Competition.
+As a freelance writer with more than a decade of experience, I have written for Oxford American, Washingtonian, Texas Monthly, Mental Floss, and Atlas Obscura.
 My feature for Washingtonian, "Meet the Guy who Bought Pat Sajak's Radio Station," was nominated for Best Magazine Feature at the Washington, D.C.
 Chapter of the Society of Professional Journalists 2023 Dateline Awards.

 Above: Randall.
 A gentleman, a friend, a neighbor, and a groundhog.
 In that order.